ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/226313 Gas Piping for Laboratory and Healthcare Facilities.md

 5. All work shall be done in strict accordance with manufacturer's requirements for handling, installing and testing.
 The manufacturer's requirements shall take precedence over all other specifications.
 6. Perform pneumatic pressure tests using dry nitrogen gas.
 Hold pressure for a minimum of 4 hours without pressure drop on test gauge.
 7. Provide 1 manday (8 hours) manufacturer's installation and startup assistance at the work site to make final checkout, conduct acceptance test, and certify that all vacuum-insulated pipe and accessories are properly installed, operable and ready for use.

+## EXECUTION

-1. EXECUTION
+1. Underground Piping Installation
-1. Underground Piping Installation*   1.
-Trench Excavation:
+	1. Trench Excavation:
       1. Excavate trenches so that piping may be laid correctly on line and grade.
 Remove any large rocks or other debris encountered in the excavation and dispose of appropriately.
    1. Excavate to a sufficient depth and width to provide adequate room for construction and installation of the work except that the width of the trench from the pipe invert to a point 12 inches above the top of the pipe shall not be greater than 30 inches.
    1. Where it is impossible to maintain proper line and grade, excavate below grade and replace the bedding with compacted sand.
    1. Sheeting, Bracing, and Shoring:
-      1.
    1. Provide and maintain sheeting, bracing and shoring required to provide substantial support for the sides of excavations and trenches to prevent movement of the soil or edges of the trench, to protect the construction work and insure the safety of the workmen.
    1. As the trench is backfilled, remove supports in such a manner as to prevent the caving in of the sides of the trench or damage to the pipe or structures.
    1. Underpinning: